carloshernandolemus/holberton-system_engineering-devops/README.md

-# The shell
+# The Shell, init files, variables and expansions
-_This is the readme for the shell commands_
+_This are the variables, expansions and init files shell commands_